 The metro and modern vehicles are equipped with orange machines – insert your ticket into the slot in the middle.
 You will hear it whirr as it stamps your ticket.
 Should a machine fail to work, find another one – there will be a row at the top of metro escalators and along each vehicle.
 Paper tickets will have a silver strip at one end, and a grid with numbers at the other end.
 Validate the end with the grid.
 While it seems excessive, some ticket checkers will fine you for validating the wrong end.

 Older vehicles contain red punchers.
 Insert the grid end of the ticket, with the grid facing you, into the slot, and pull the black lever towards you.
 You should hear it manually punching the ticket.
 Again, if it doesn’t work, there will be other punchers further along the carriage.

-Tickets for boat, ferry and heritage services are not validated by stamping or punching, they will be validated by the crew.
-Similarly the 900-HUF ticket for airport bus 100E (see above, Budapest Airport to city centre) is usually torn off by the driver or his assistant by the stop on the pavement.
+Tickets for boat and heritage services are not validated by stamping or punching, they will be validated by the crew.
+Similarly the 1,500-forint ticket for airport bus 100E (see above, Budapest Airport to city centre) is usually torn off by the driver or his assistant by the stop on the pavement.